satwik77-dev/LiveNoteAI/README.md

 - **Trust & Extraction** : This is what separates LiveNote from a simple prompt-to-JSON wrapper.
 A 7-rule trust validator checks every LLM output before it reaches the UI: owner validation, evidence timestamp verification, deadline parsing, JSON schema checks, duplicate detection, human-lock preservation, and hallucination filtering via evidence requirements.

-- **Structured Outputs** : Theseare delivered to the LiveNote Web App in real time via WebSocket.
+- **Structured Outputs** : These are delivered to the LiveNote Web App in real time via WebSocket.
 Every output is human-editable — once a user edits any field, it is permanently locked and the AI will never overwrite it.
 Meetings end with a final consolidation pass that refines and deduplicates all outputs, then exports to JSON or PDF.

 ## Repository Structure